akka/akka-management/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/akka/akka)

-This repository contains interfaces inspect, interact and manage various Parts of Akka, primarily Akka Cluster.
+This repository contains interfaces to inspect, interact and manage various Parts of Akka, primarily Akka Cluster.
 Future additions may extend these concepts to other parts of Akka.

 Documentation